adrianpk/boletus/README.md

 **make run**

-Run the application hrough a shell script that previously sets the environment variables with required values.
+Run the application through a shell script that previously sets the environment variables with required values.
-The shell script can be found in `scripts/run.sh`.
+In case you need to change some envar, you can edit this script: `scripts/run.sh`.

 **make test**